AwkwardTurtle42/AwkwardTurtle42.github.io/Running/GMGuidance.md

 Damage and armor can be used as is, Grit is set as usual (equal to total steps of DEX and WIL), but can also be set equal to HP for convenience.

 Most spells can be used as is, but be aware that casting spells is functionally free.
-Spells that heal attributes, generate resources, have long lasting effects, or specific requirements for casting become Rituals.
+Spells that heal attributes, generate resources, have long lasting effects, or specific requirements for casting should become Rituals.

 ## Adjudicating Magic